Life is full of opportunities to step outside the comfort zone, but grabbing hold of them can be difficult.

-This intervention moves people toward the growth mindset by correcting fixed mindset thoughts.
-The exercise encourages active reflection, with a useful ‘mindset log’ worksheet.
+This intervention moves people toward the growth mindset by providing them with phrases to correct fixed mindset thoughts.

-An additional resource that may seem bizarre yet revealing is titled My Gravestone.
-For any client reluctant to depart from a comfortable routine, reflecting on their future tombstone could be a remarkable incentive to step into a growth mindset.
+An additional resource that may seem bizarre yet revealing is titled Funeral Meditation.
+For any client reluctant to depart from a comfortable routine, reflecting on their future funeral could be a remarkable incentive to step into a growth mindset.

 A Take-Home Message